arthurbrenno/intellibricks/README.md

 ## Documentation

-For more detailed information and API references, please refer to the comprehensive [IntelliBricks documentation](link-to-docs).  *(Documentation link placeholder)*
+For more detailed information and API references, please refer to the comprehensive [IntelliBricks documentation](link-to-docs).  *(In development)*

 ## Contributing

 We welcome contributions to IntelliBricks!
-Please see our [contribution guidelines](link-to-contribution-guidelines). *(Contribution guidelines link placeholder)*
+Please see our [contribution guidelines](link-to-contribution-guidelines). *(In development)*